LTUC/amman-irbid-201d24/class-15/handling-merge-conflicts.md

 1. Merge local copy of `origin/main` into your local branch called `branch_name`.

 - `$ git merge origin/main`
-  _git will tell you what files have failed to automatically merge_
+  _git will tell you what files have failed to automaticly merge_

 1. Open each file with conflicts in your _text editor_.
 1. Find the conflicting changes.